 The Nominating and Corporate Governance Committee recognizes that the challenges and needs of the Company will vary over time and, accordingly, believes that the selection of director nominees should be based on skill sets most pertinent to the issues facing or likely to face the Company at the time of nomination.
 Accordingly, the Nominating and Corporate Governance Committee does not believe it is in the best interests of the Company to establish rigid criteria for the selection of nominees to the Board.
-When assessing nominees to serve as director, the Nominating and Corporate Governance Committee believes that the Company will benefit from a diversity of background and experience on the Board and, therefore, will consider and seek nominees who, in addition to general management experience and business knowledge, possess, among other attributes, an expertise in one or more of the following areas: finance, manufacturing technology, international business, investment banking, business law, corporate governance, risk assessment, business strategy, organizational development, and investor relations.
+When assessing nominees to serve as director, the Nominating and Corporate Governance Committee believes that the Company will benefit from a diversity of background and experience on the Board and, therefore, will consider and seek nominees who, in addition to general management experience and business knowledge, possess, among other attributes, an expertise in one or more of the following areas: finance, manufacturing technology, international business, investment banking, business law, corporate Governance Committee also believes that the Company could benefit from greater gender and ethnic diversity.
+In addition, there are certain general attributes that the Nominating and Corporate Governance Governance Committee also believes that the Company could benefit from greater gender and ethnic diversity.
 In addition, there are certain general attributes that the Nominating and Corporate Governance Committee believes all director candidates must possess, which include:

-- A commitment to ethics and integrity; - A commitment to personal and organizational accountability; - A history of achievement that reflects superior standards for themselves and others; and - A willingness to express alternate points of view while, at the same time, being respectful of the opinions of others and working collaboratively with colleagues.
+- A commitment to ethics and integrity; - A commitment to personal and organizational accountability; - · A history of achievement that reflects superior standards for themselves and others; and - A willingness to express alternate points of view while, at the same time, being respectful of the opinions of others and working collaboratively with colleagues.